Python Data Type Conversion Tutorial

 Type conversion to Hexadecimal

 Hexadecimal is a base 16 number system.
-Unlike binary and octal, hexadecimal has six additional symbols that it used beyond the numbers found in decimal number system.
+Unlike binary and octal, hexadecimal has six additional symbols that it used beyond the numbers found in the decimal number system.

 But what comes after 9?